 Eucharistic Adoration, A Father’s Love

-The definition of Adoration is deep love and respect; worship, veneration.
+The definition of Adoration is deep love and respect, worship, and veneration.
 God instills in us the ability to adore Him, but sadly only 9% of all Catholics believe in His true presence.
 Despite this, Jesus/God is always calling us to Him.

-The process of this calling of Christ can be quick or it may take some time.
-As for me, it took a lot of time but it was well worth it.
-As a non-Catholic, rebellious teen in the 60’s, with the depression era, World War II vet father, we were two worlds trying to occupy the same space.
+The process of this calling of Christ can be quick, or it may take some time.
+As for me, it took a lot of time, but it was well worth it.
+As a non-Catholic, rebellious teen in the 60’s, with the depression era World War II vet father, we were two worlds trying to occupy the same space.
 God had other plans for me.
 Despite our differences, God would take us fishing every week.
 With few words said between us (and even fewer fish caught) God brought us to this quiet time for my dad and me, and over time our love for each other grew.
-It was in an odd way God adoring us to show me how to love Him.
+In an odd way, it was God adoring us to show me how to love Him.

 Pope Benedict XVI said that we should reflect the face of Christ to all we meet; by God’s grace through getting to know and love Christ in Adoration, we can and will reflect the face of Christ in our actions and kerygma.

-What effect has 22 years of Adoration had on OLPH parish?
+What effect has twenty-plus years of Adoration had on OLPH?